 These questions can help clients understand their own goals, and they can help case managers, social workers, and administrators understand if there is ambivalence about treatment.
 If there is, the answers can guide counselors to help clients overcome that ambivalence and find motivation to change.

 Working on an aftercare plan during intake can help both clients and medical professionals understand how to approach recovery in ways that address the full picture.
-As many as 45 percent of people who struggle with addiction have a co-occurring disorder, so creating a long-term plan to manage mental and emotional health will aid in behavioral change.

 Components of a Strong Plan

 - Coping strategies to manage social and emotional triggers for drug abuse relapse.